EstefaniaDelgado/Chat-React/README.md

-# Chat-React
+# React-Chat

-Chat application using react and firebase
+Chat application using firebase